 Where to eat and drink in Moonta (and surrounds)

 Taste the Yorke

-Capella’s has two locations: one on George Street, Moonta’s main street, and one on the foreshore at Moonta Bay.
+Capella’s is located on George Street, Moonta’s main street.
 Capella’s in Moonta offers delivery throughout the Moonta area as well as to Port Hughes (including caravan parks) – I can recommend their pizzas.
-Capella’s By The Bay is the perfect brunch spot right by the beach, or better yet enjoy the sunset with an ice cream or a glass of wine.

 The Cornish Kitchen